X1nto/Sharplin/README.md

 Are you tired of writing some basic logic yourself?
 Do you want to get lazy?
 Are you jealous of your Kotlin friends having a rich stdlib with shortcuts for everything your heart desires?
 Well, worry not, we got you covered!

-Sharplin gives you access to simple yet useful extensions for .NET to make your life easier as a developer.
+Sharplin gives you access to simple yet useful .NET extensions to boost your productivity.

 Documentation
 --------